khalid-hussain/morals-and-behaviour/8-practical-morality.md

 [^mean-yourself]: _beside yourself_: In a state of extreme excitement or agitation. _They were beside themselves with glee._

-[^mean-provenance]: _provenance_: The fact of coming from some particular source or quarter; origin, derivation.

 208. There is nothing worse than falsehood.
 For how do you not regard a vice which has as one of its varieties disbelief or impiety itself?
 For all disbelief is falsehood.
 Falsehood is the genus and disbelief is one of its